-According to Special Rapporteur Frank La Rue’s report on the promotion and protection of the right to freedom of opinion and expression61, Internet shutdowns violate freedom of speech.
-Across India such shutdowns are imposed through Section 144 of the Criminal Procedure Code62.
+According to Special Rapporteur Frank La Rue’s report on the promotion and protection of the right to freedom of opinion and expression, Internet shutdowns violate freedom of speech.
+Across India such shutdowns are imposed through Section 144 of the Criminal Procedure Code.
 Internet shutdowns mean that ISPs are instructed to snap 2G, 3G, GPRS, lease line and/or broadband services in the specified regions.

-In September 2014, without any prior announcement, the Gujarat government had shut down mobile networks to prevent communal violence in the state63.
-In March 2015, internet and SMS services were blocked in Nagaland for 48 hours in relation with lynching of a rape accused64.
+In September 2014, without any prior announcement, the Gujarat government had shut down mobile networks to prevent communal violence in the state.
+In March 2015, internet and SMS services were blocked in Nagaland for 48 hours in relation with lynching of a rape accused.

-Already in 2016, there have been internet shutdowns in Jharkhand65, Jammu & Kashmir66.
-In 2015, Internet services were shut down in Nagaland67, Gujarat, Manipurl68, Kashmirl69, Rajasthan70.
-In 2013 and 2014, Internet services were temporarily banned in Kashmir71, Gujarat72 sometimes for reasons like preventing cheating in an examination, preventing an apprehension of violence etc.
+Already in 2016, there have been internet shutdowns in Jharkhand, Jammu & Kashmir.
+In 2015, Internet services were shut down in Nagaland, Gujarat, Manipurl, Kashmirl, Rajasthan.
+In 2013 and 2014, Internet services were temporarily banned in Kashmir, Gujarat sometimes for reasons like preventing cheating in an examination, preventing an apprehension of violence etc.